RKelln/5-directions/public/writing/ppf.md

 ### GPT and transformers

 Notes:
 The generative pre-training (GPT) language model was originally developed by Alec Radford and his colleagues at OpenAI in 2018 but it was GPT-2 in 2019 that shook the ML world.
 OpenAI demonstrated a technique called a transformer language model that used a form of attention to be able to handle long-range associations and references in language.
 For example, words point to each other, pronouns like "she" refer to proper nouns with names.
-GPT was trained on a vast amount of text from the web, so learned many biases, of which OpenAI has tried to correct for recently in their latest GPT-3 Instruct model released in 2022.
+GPT was trained on a vast amount of text from the web, so learned falsehoods and toxic language.
+Some of which OpenAI has tried to correct for recently in their latest GPT-3 Instruct model released in 2022.
 We'll talk about some of the issues around powerful language models a bit later.

 This new transformer model began to be applied to many other problems and OpenAI considers GPT to be a general purpose learner.